 Many students are looking for ways to boost their AWA skills and score.
 Unfortunately, there is not a plethora of resources out there for students.
 Most often, we have to rely on people around us or forums online to receive feedback on our writing.

-Let’s look at what is available for those of us looking to boost our AWA score.
+Let’s look at what is available help to boost our AWA score.

-The first resource comes from GMAC—the makers of the GMAT.
-As with most things related to the GMAT and official resources, GMAT Write® is not cheap at $29.99, but it is the only resource that can provide you immediate feedback on your writing and your ability to analyze an argument.
-To decide whether to pay for this service, you’ll need to think about how important your AWA score is for your application and make the call on paying for this service.
-Honestly, I would exhaust other options first before purchasing the service.
+The first resource comes from GMAC, the makers of the GMAT.
+As are most official GMAT resources, GMAT Write® is not cheap at $29.99, but it is the only resource that can give you immediate feedback on your writing and your ability to analyze an argument.
+To decide whether to pay for this service, you’ll need to think about how important your AWA score is for your application.
+Honestly, I would exhaust other options before purchasing the service.

 A Little Help from a Friend

 You may not think that your friends can help you improve your writing.
-You might think you need a college professor or a published writer to help.
+You might think you need a professor or a published writer to help.
 But you’d be wrong.
-A friend can really help you to improve your writing.
-An extra pair of eyes will be able to identify spelling mistakes, grammar errors, and organizational lapses.
-Ask a friend with good reading and writing skills if you can buy them a coffee in exchange for reading your essay.
+A friend can indeed help you improve your writing.
+An extra pair of eyes can identify spelling mistakes, grammar errors, and organizational lapses.
+Ask a friend with good reading and writing skills whether you can buy them a coffee in exchange for reading your essay.

 Compare your Work

-Take some time to look through these different essays.
-Look at what the differences are between a score of 6 and a score of 3.
+Take some time to read these essays.
+Note the differences between a score of 6 and of 3.
 What do you notice about the length, examples, and style?
-You should be able to find differences and then apply what you learn to your own writing.
-This is actually a great way to learn how to objectively evaluate your own writing.
+Find the differences and apply what you learn to your own writing.
+This is also a great way to learn how to evaluate your own writing objectively.

 A Little Help from a Stranger

-You are in luck as a GMAT test taker.
-You have two very active forums where you can post your essay and have someone, hopefully, out of the kindness of their heart, give you feedback.
-Both GMAT Club and Beat the GMAT have sections dedicated to the AWA section and many students post their essays asking for feedback.
+As a GMAT test taker, you’re in luck.
+There are two very active forums where you can post your essay and, hopefully, some kind stranger will give you feedback.
+Both GMAT Club and Beat the GMAT have sections dedicated to the AWA section where many students post their essays asking for feedback.

 I recommend signing up and giving feedback to other students first.
-Build up some karma then post your essay to receive feedback.
-You’ll learn how to evaluate writing by looking at other students’ writing, you’ll see how to analyze arguments and learn new examples, and in the end, you’ll receive feedback on your writing and improve.
+Build up some karma, then post your own essay and ask for feedback.
+You’ll learn how to evaluate writing by looking at other students’ essays; you’ll see how to analyze arguments and learn new examples; and, in the end, you’ll receive feedback on your writing.

-One way to check your writing is to cut and paste the text into a Word document.
-Those green lines will tell you if something is wrong.
-By going into ‘Tools’ on the menu bar, you can read an explanation of what is wrong in your sentence.
+One way to check your writing on your own is to paste the text into a Word document.
+Those red and green lines will tell you if something is wrong.
+By going into ‘Tools’ on the menu bar, you can read an explanation of what’s wrong with your sentence.

 This won’t help you improve the structure or logical flow of your ideas.
 Still, knowing that your grammar and spelling are in need of work can help boost your score by as much as a point.

 You can also use the Hemingway App online for similar purposes.
 It will point out awkward sentences, passive voice, and unneeded adverbs.
 Although it won’t tell you how compelling your examples are, this will give you an idea of how readable your writing is.

 Getting feedback on your AWA essay is not easy.
-But don’t feel defeated.
-There are some resources and options out there that can help you improve.
+But don’t feel defeated!
+There are resources out there that can help you improve.
 And don’t forget: nothing makes you a better writer than practice, feedback, practice, feedback, practice, feedback.